February 10 2023

 As the pandemic was easing its grip on society, policy efforts turned to the need to reverse the monetary and fiscal expansion that took place during the pandemic to support the economy.
 But having learned how we can produce results by working together, attention also turned to another global crisis, climate change.
 Although commitments were made by governments to limit carbon emissions, most countries were well-below their targets.
 An advantage of the transition to sustainable energy that is often ignored is that the transition will create many jobs, bringing those who lost their jobs in the pandemic back into employment.

 What can European governments and businesses do to overcome these difficult times?
-Reversing the inflation caused by spending during the pandemic, moving to sustainable forms of energy, and developing new technologies for the human good are big challenges.
-But dealing with them is in our hands; with will and focused effort we can do it.
+Reversing the inflation caused by spending during the pandemic, transitioning to sustainable forms of energy, and developing new technologies for the human good are big challenges.
+But dealing with them is in our hands; with willpower and focused effort we can do it.
 The war in Ukraine, with its tragic consequences for innocent people, depends on the unpredictable whims of a hostile Russia.
 Energy supplies and prices are volatile at the best of times, and the longer we rely on Russian supplies the more we expose ourselves to risks.
 It is time to intensify our efforts to expand sustainable sources of energy.
 New AI technologies can help in this effort and they should be used for the human good.
-In a well-planned and universal transition new and cleaner jobs will be created to bring workers back into gainful employment; and once we are on a sustainable path, with prudent monetary policy, inflation will come under control.
+In a well-planned and universal transition, new and cleaner jobs will be created bringing workers back into profitable employment; and once we are on a sustainable path, of prudent monetary policy, inflation will come under control.
 There is no rush to throw the economy into recession to bring inflation down.
-Patience and a good plan for a transition away from dependence on fossil fuels, and Russia, will bring back to Europe clean and jobs-rich growth.
+Patience and a good plan for a transition away from dependence on fossil fuels, and Russia, will bring clean and labour-rich growth in Europe.